Drarig29/crypto-balance/README.md

 ### How it works?

-- Receives an API request from the front-end
+- Receives an API request from the frontend
 - Gets data stored in the MongoDB database
 - Computes the time range of this data
 - Computes the needed timespans to fill in the blanks (returns vector of timespans)